 - How and why does spending differ across states?

-Nearly all (90 percent) elementary and secondary education spending goes toward operational costs, such as salaries and benefits for public school employees engaged in instruction; administration; guidance counseling; textbooks; and other auxiliary services operated through the school system, such as transportation to schools and lunch programs.
-The remaining 10 percent is spent on capital outlays, such as school construction and renovation and some equipment purchases.
+Nearly all (90 percent) elementary and secondary education spending goes toward operational costs.
+This includes salaries and benefits for public school employees engaged in instruction, administration, guidance counseling, plus spending on textbooks and other auxiliary services such as transportation and lunch programs.
+The remaining 10 percent is spent on capital outlays, such as school construction and renovation.